Updated 24 Feb 2021

 Looking for the cheapest way to get a Foxtel subscription?
 Even with the variety of streaming apps and devices, there’s nothing like the good old live television broadcast.
 As a result, Foxtel remains on top of its game despite major changes in how people view content.
 And while the cable provider delivers competitive plans and bundles, there’s a cheaper alternative that offers the exact same services.

 There’s one telco that’s building a reputation for making access to Foxtel’s entertainment plans even more appealing by reducing their monthly costs, by delivering Foxtel to you themselves – Telstra.
 Under the name Foxtel from Telstra, they give you the same full Foxtel experience – but often with a surprising price difference.
-As a starting point, both offer the base Entertainment Pack for $29 on a 12-month contract – giving you over 40 channels to choose from.
+As a starting point, both offer the base Entertainment Pack for $29 – giving you over 40 channels to choose from.
 However, it’s the Foxtel from Telstra approach to their bundles that’ll give you substantial savings in the long run, with huge monthly discounts for the first 12 months.

 If you’re a new customer and you’re looking for ways to reduce subscription costs on your entertainment plans, Foxtel from Telstra’s offerings are your clear-cut solution.
 For only $50/month, you can choose between the Foxtel Plus + Sports HD and Foxtel Plus + Movies HD.
 With Foxtel’s $74 and $69 monthly cost, respectively, for the same packages, that gives you up to $24 monthly savings for the first 12 months!